LucasToepoel/Book-GPT/README.md

 This will download the project files to your local machine.
 Navigate to the project directory using `cd your-repo`.

 The project utilizes Docker Compose for managing the multi-container application.
 Within the project directory, you'll find a file named `docker-compose.yml`.

+**(now if you already have a database manager, or do not wish to alter the DB using one, remove phpmyadmin from the yml file instructions)**

 To start all the containers in the background, simply run:

 ```bash
 docker-compose up -d